Weilin-Liao1/Capstone-project_the_battle_of_German_cities/README.md

 - Examine different clusters

-Please see slides and report(pdf file) for discussions and results.
+Please see the presentation(ppt) and report(pdf file) for discussions and results.

 ![image](https://user-images.githubusercontent.com/82377749/120071900-7fb08d80-c091-11eb-8580-be1a7e051c46.png)